 Which game are you getting ready to play?
 Basketball and football are a metaphor for your police promotion process.
 In order to best prepare for your process, you want to know what process will be used.
 Listen to the video to identify some specific information that will help you prepare for your police promotion oral board or assessment center.

 Some police promotion oral board questions are wordy.
 This is done to see if you can process a complicated scenario and not just a brief question.
-Listen to this question and see if you have identified the key elements that you need to address.
+Listen to this police oral interview question and see if you have identified the key elements that you need to address.
 Then listen again to see if you were right.
 As a police supervisor candidate in a community policing focused police department, you should have a plan on how to improve officer engagement.